How a persistent stomachache turned into a perforated colon, then sepsis, and required emergency surgery, leaving me with a colostomy bag at age 48.

 I even ventured out of the house a bit.
 I recall my sister and niece talking me into joining them for our annual Black Friday midnight shopping excursion.
 I initially said no, but then thought, why not?
 I have to start living my life again.
 There was a point when I was standing in a long line, elbow to elbow with other shoppers and it dawned on me that no one knew I was wearing a colostomy bag.
 And honestly, I doubt anyone would have cared.

 I am extremely fortunate to have since been able to have a successful colostomy reversal.
-The road to recovery from that has been unpleasant, long, hard, and not without several complications, but that is a blog post for another day.
+The road to recovery from that has been unpleasant, long, hard, and not without several complications, but that is a story for another day.
 For now, I am still having disagreeable residual effects, but I am alive to complain about it, and for that, I will forever be grateful.